ncx-co/woodchuck/docs/protocol.md

   * Other options: boolean, string, email, datetime
   * Special SilviaTerra options: sampling, species-group, height-diameter
   * Image options: not dealing with this for now.
 Maybe one day.
+* displayName - if present it will be used instead of name for display purposes
 * units
   * inches, feet, 8' log, 16' log, 32' log, centimeters, meters, years, percent
 * default - some value.
 Defaults to null